 Though changing your relationship with alcohol comes with challenges, the journey can be an incredibly rewarding one.
 As you continue on your path of sobriety or moderation, enriching gifts will come to fruition.
 Best of all, these gifts are ones you’ve given to yourself.
 (Plus, they’re free, and tailor-made for you.)

 Throughout my many years of working with patients, I’ve noticed clear patterns in the areas of their lives that change for the better as they cut back or cut off alcohol.
 It feels like my own personal gift to witness their health and perspectives transform.
 This is no accident; medical studies can also affirm that when folks change their drinking habits, they change their lives.
-So, while everybody is buzzing about holiday gifts, I want you to consider the gifts of sobriety, too.
 Here are 11 ways drinking less can give you so much more.

 For making the most of each day